These families were adopting Ukrainian orphans. Now they have to wait out Russia's war

 "We decided it wasn't something that we were going to be able to do just based on the travel aspects and financial reasons," 30-year-old Katie-Jo Page, from Snohomish, Wash., says.

-But then they met Mykyta — an 11-year-old with brown hair and bright, lively brown eyes from the Zaporizhzhia region in southeastern Ukraine.
+But then they met Mykyta — an 11-year-old with blond hair and lively hazel eyes from the Zaporizhzhia region in southeastern Ukraine.
 Page describes him as fun, joyful and a "good older brother" to their three young daughters.

 The family started the process to adopt Mykyta on the second day of his stay.